ocarnes/bee_data/README.md

 # README
 ## Intro ##
 This project was completed to provide recommendations for analyzing temperature data at specific hive locations throughout the country.
-While recommendations were the primary objective, I also really just wanted to dive in and make sure I could build the models I've suggested, in addition to making sure I actually *like* building these models.
-Turns out I do!
+While recommendations were the primary objective, I also really just wanted to dive in and make sure I could build the models I've suggested.
 So without further ado -

 ### Contents ###
 1. Data cleaning